Places Online to Stream Movies and TV

 Well, shucks.
 For the past several years, I’ve started each year with an article highlighting the annual movie slate.
-Last year I started featuring a monthly article with movies that were getting ready to release in theaters and occasionally include some debuting on streaming services.
-If you look over our list of movies releasing in February, you can see I put a lot of effort into gathering as much information as possible all into one place.
+Then I started featuring a monthly article with movies that were getting ready to release in theaters and occasionally include some debuting on streaming services.
+If you look over our list of movies releasing each month, you can see I put a lot of effort into gathering as much information as possible all into one place.
 I pull media details from as many movie studios as I can and provide a trailer, the release date, genre, cast, social hashtag, official website and a synopsis.
-But as we all know, that list of movies releasing in March wasn’t exactly accurate since some movies rescheduled due to the fact that theaters have been closed for health reasons and people around the world are staying home.
+But as we all know, that list of movies releasing in March 2020 wasn’t exactly accurate since some movies rescheduled due to the fact that theaters have been closed for health reasons and people around the world are staying home.

 Acorn TV: A subscription streaming service offering commercial-free mysteries, dramas, comedies, and documentaries.

 Amazon Prime or Amazon Prime Video: Prime has a lot more benefits than just 2-day shipping!

 Apple TV+: With a number of originals getting buzz, Apple TV+ offers a 7-day free trial to test it out.

 CBS All Access: The low monthly fee allows you to stream episodes of your favorite daytime, primetime and late night CBS shows as well as originals like Star Trek Picard.
 That one original is why most people sign up!

 Crackle: Crackle (by Sony) is a free to use video entertainment network featuring full-length movies, TV shows, and original programming.

 Criterion Collection: The library includes more than 1,000 classic and contemporary films, documentaries and more and continues to be updated with content from major studios, art-houses and independent distributors.

 Crunchyroll: Here’s your one-stop shop for all things anime.
 There’s a 14 day free trial to try it out.